 New Mexico Sports Betting: What's Legal for Online Gambling in 2026?

-Retail sportsbooks at tribal casinos are your only legal option in New Mexico — here's what that means for DFS, prediction markets, and sweepstakes gaming in 2026.
+Retail sportsbooks at tribal casinos are the only legal sports betting option in New Mexico in 2026

 Published on

-New Mexico sports betting is legal, but only in person at tribal casinos.
+In New Mexico, sports betting is legal, but only in person at tribal casinos.
 There is no licensed online sportsbook operating legally within state lines, and New Mexico has not passed any legislation authorizing online sports betting or commercial online casino gambling.

 New Mexico Sports Betting: Retail Legal, Online Prohibited